TheBindBrief

 3. Reference-check with recent clients of similar profile.
 Two references from the advisor are marketing.
 Three references you find independently (through industry contacts, attorneys, or principal networks) are research.
 Ask about the buyer pool surfaced, the negotiation experience, and what they would do differently.
 Recent transactions, not engagements from five years ago.

 5. Compare fee structures honestly.
 Headline percentage is the starting point.
-Retainer credits, tiering above thresholds, expense reimbursement provisions, what counts as transaction value for fee calculation, success-fee triggers: all of this is negotiable.
+Retainer credits, tiering above thresholds, expense reimbursement provisions, what counts as transaction value for fee calculation, success-fee triggers.
+All of it is negotiable.
 Get the engagement letter in writing and read it.

 6. Confirm process and access to senior advisors.
 The senior partner at the pitch meeting is not always the senior partner on the engagement.
 Confirm in writing who runs the process, who attends buyer meetings, who negotiates the LOI, and who is on the line for the closing.
 If the named senior partner is not contractually committed to the engagement, the pitch was marketing.